ViBiOh/herodote/README.md

 If you execute your script in a non-interactive environment, set the `SCRIPTS_NO_INTERACTIVE=1` for disabling prompt, guessed value will be used.

-#### Github Actions
+#### GitHub Actions

-You can use the following Github Actions for pushing your commits to Herodote index on merge to `main`.
+You can use the following GitHub Actions for pushing your commits to Herodote index on merge to `main`.

 ```yaml
 ---